HomeFAQ

 We will make two attempts to collect payment.
 If both attempts are unsuccessful, we will reverse the payment, charge a $20 payment reversal fee, and begin our standard delinquency process.

-MEM and Previsor payroll reporting plans include convenient automatic bill payment options.
+MEM payroll reporting plans include convenient automatic bill payment options.
 When you select an Auto Pay reporting payment plan there is no collateral required and service fees are waived.

 When you pay using Auto Pay, your premium and related charges are automatically drafted from your bank account according to the frequency of the payroll reporting plan you choose.